ayoayco/web-component-base/README.md

 ## Prop Access

-A `WebComponent.props` read-only property exists to provide easy access to *any* observed attribute.
+There is a `WebComponent.props` read-only property provided for easy access to *any* observed attribute.
 This works like [`HTMLElement.dataset`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset) except `dataset` is only for attributes prefixed with `data-*`.

-Assigning a value to a camelCase counterpart using `WebComponent.props` will call `this.setAttribute` for any attribute name, with or without the `data-*` prefix.
+A camelCase counterpart using `props` will give read/write access to any attribute, with or without the `data-*` prefix.

 You can access attribute properties in two ways:
 1. Use the camelCase counterpart: `this.props.myProp`, which is automatically filled.